 - Remove from pan and allow flavors to infuse for 15 minutes.

 - Melt butter in a saucepan and add shallots.
-Saute until shallots are translucent has thickened.
+Saute until shallots are translucent and the sauce has thickened.

 - Incorporate flour with a whisk.
 Cook at low temperature until flour is golden in color.
 Add brandy.